Nthabiseng Majiya

-Nthabiseng Majiya (born 10 June 2004) is a South African professional soccer player who plays as a forward for SAFA Women's League club Mamelodi Sundowns and the South African women's national team.
+Nthabiseng Ronisha Majiya (born 10 June 2004) is a South African professional soccer player who plays as a forward for SAFA Women's League club Mamelodi Sundowns and the South African women's national team.

 Personal life

 She attended Philippolis Secondary School in the Free State.

 Club career

 Richmond United

 Majiya finished as the second best goal scorer in the 2021 Hollywoodbets Super League, with 20 goals in her maiden season for Richmond United.
 She was very instrumental in her side's campaign, scoring nearly half of the 44 goals scored by the club in league matches in 2021.
 She was named the Hollywoodbets Super League Young Player of the Season for the 2021 and 2022 seasons.
 She also scored 17 goals from 23 appearances in the 2022 Hollywoodbets Super League and was ranked the 3rd highest goal scorer in the league.
 She scored 11 goals from 24 appearances in the 2023 Hollywoodbets Super League.